Our Lady of Fátima: Miracle of the Sun

-Controversy

-In De Marchi's account, he describes Manuel Formigao, the priest who interviewed the children during the apparitions, as alarmed by a discrepancy between a prophecy the children reported, and the current circumstances.
+In De Marchi's account, he describes Manuel Nunes Formigão, the priest who interviewed the children during the apparitions, as alarmed by a discrepancy between a prophecy the children reported, and the current circumstances.
 According to the children, their apparition predicted that the First World War would end on 13 October 1917.
-"But listen Lúcia," De Marchi reports Formigao saying, "The war is still going on.
+"But listen Lúcia," De Marchi reports Formigão saying, "The war is still going on.
 The papers give news of battles after the 13th.
 How can you explain that if our Lady said the war would end that day?"
 Lúcia replied, "I don't know; I only know that I heard her say that the war would end on that day [...]
 I said exactly what our Lady had said."
 Jacinta, the youngest child, was interrogated separately and said the same: "She [Mary] said that we were to say the Rosary every day and that the war would end today."
-World War I ended a year later on Armistice Day, 11 November 1918.
+World War I ended a little over a year later on Armistice Day, 11 November 1918.

 De Marchi documented that in the two years prior to the deaths of Francisco and Jacinta Marto in the 1918 Spanish flu pandemic, the three children periodically refused food and water, or else drank dirty water such as from a laundry pond, as a penance; De Marchi noted that Jacinta's mother had forbidden drinking from the pond due to the risk of illness.
 De Marchi wrote, "In the scorching sun of the serra, when through the bright hours of the day the heat hangs like a hot stove everywhere, they abstained from taking any water through one spell of thirty days, and at another time for nine." and described Jacinta as being hospitalized for severe bronchial illness, after which she confided to her older cousin that she was still abstaining: "I was thirsty, Lúcia, and I didn't drink, and so I offered it to Jesus for sinners."
-Lucia wrote in her 1936 and 1941 memoirs that the Virgin Mary predicted the deaths of Franiscco and Jacinta during the second apparition on 13 June 1917.
+Lúcia wrote in her 1936 and 1941 memoirs that the Virgin Mary predicted the deaths of Francisco and Jacinta during the second apparition on 13 June 1917.